KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/terraform/terraform-ad/ad-computer.md

 ----

-## List of All Computer Inside an Active Directory Organization Unit
+## List of All Computers Inside an Active Directory Organization Unit

 List All Computers Inside an OU: